Skip to content 14 animals need homes

 How We Work

 Every animal gets species-correct housing, a structured acclimation period, and a clear care plan before it is listed.
-We partner with exotic-experienced veterinarians for medical assessment as needed.
+We partner with exotic-experienced veterinarians in the Yuma area for medical assessment as needed.
 Every adopter gets vetted — we are not a pet store.
 We would rather an animal stay with us than go to the wrong home.

 04